 Value-added tax: akin to the rest of the EU, Malta's value-added tax (VAT) is imposed on imports, intra-community acquisitions and supplies of goods and services that take place in Malta.
-Apart from a standard rate of 18 per cent, there are also two reduced rates of 7 and 5 per cent.
+Apart from a standard rate of 18.0 per cent, there are also two reduced rates of 7.0 per cent, which is applied on tourist accommodation and use of sports facilities, and 5.0 per cent, which is applied on goods such as confectionery, similar food products, medical equipment, electricity, and equipment of disabled people.
+In 2024, Malta introduced a new VAT rate of 12.0 per cent which is applied on chartering activities and management of securities, credit and credit guarantees services.
 Malta also has a derogation to apply an exemption with the right to deduct input VAT on a number of selected goods and services, such as food and pharmaceutical goods.

-Vehicle road license: a vehicle road licence is an authorization for the vehicle to be on the road.
+Vehicle road license: a vehicle road licence is an authorisation for the vehicle to be on the road.
 There are different categories and fees for road licenses catering for each type of motor vehicle.
+The amount due depends on the type of motor vehicle, the cylinder capacity, the horsepower and the type of fuel used.
 Additionally, there is a Controlled Vehicular Access System (CVA) which is a pay-as-you-go system for vehicular access to the capital.